tomheller/blog/src/articles/2015-10-28-getting-started-with-hugo.md

 ## The config

 There are a lot of things you can configure on a per site basis in a toml or yaml config file.
 You gain a lot from defining a baseurl in the default config.
 Hugo will replace the basedomain with http://localhost:1313 when started with a serve flag.
-Additionally, you have a lot of options with linking files inside the templates by just referencing the file within your project and it will build the correct link. {{"main.css" \| relURL}} will output you http://thomasheller.net/css/main.css.
+Additionally, you have a lot of options with linking files inside the templates by just referencing the file within your project and it will build the correct link. \{\{"main.css" \| relURL\}\} will output you http://thomasheller.net/css/main.css.
 One little catch you should be aware about is that you will need to restart the process after changing the config, otherwise the changes will not apply.

 ~~~ yaml